Allen Savedoff contrabassoon/bassoon

 Wade Culbreath, marimba

-Joe Jewell, acoustic and electric
+Joe Jewell, acoustic and electric guitar

 Ken Wild, electric bass